Malachi: Date

 Opinions vary as to the prophet's exact date, but nearly all scholars agree that Malachi prophesied during the Persian period, and after the reconstruction and dedication of the Second Temple in 516 BC.
 More specifically, Malachi probably lived and labored during the times of Ezra and Nehemiah.
 The abuses which Malachi mentions in his writings correspond so exactly with those which Nehemiah found on his second visit to Jerusalem in 432 BC that it seems reasonably certain that he prophesied concurrently with Nehemiah or shortly after.
+Bergstein suggests that he died in 312 BC.